 - Pulling out hair

-- Persistently picking at or interfering with wound healing
+- Persistently picking at or interfering with wound healing.

 Recognizing that someone is using NSSI to cope with their emotions isn’t always easy.
 The best thing you can do to help is to ensure they start to learn proper and less harmful ways to cope with the emotional pain that is causing the act of self-harm.

-How to stop NSSI behavior?
+How to stop NonSuicidal Self-Injury Behavior?

-- Begin some form of a healthy mind-body outlet such as yoga, Pilates, running, Zumba class, kickboxing, etc to begin to integrate your physical and emotional selves.
+Begin some form of a healthy mind-body outlet such as yoga, Pilates, running, Zumba class, kickboxing, etc. to begin to integrate your physical and emotional selves.

-- Wait for just a little longer each time before you self-harm.
 If you automatically use self-harm to cope with strong emotions, wait one more minute.
 See if you can add a minute every day or every week.
 Try to gain some control over the behavior.